OSGeo/gdal/doc/source/drivers/vector/gml.rst

       :oo:`INVERT_AXIS_ORDER_IF_LAT_LONG`.
 When :oo:`SWAP_COORDINATES` is set to YES, coordinates will be always swapped regarding the order they appear in the GML, and when it set to NO, they will be kept in the same order.

+-  .. oo:: SKIP_RESOLVE_ELEMS
+        :choices: NONE, ALL, HUGE, <list>
+        :default: ALL

+        Control the gml:xlink resolving.
+See `gml:xlink resolving`_.

 -  .. oo:: READ_MODE
       :choices: AUTO, STANDARD, SEQUENTIAL_LAYERS, INTERLEAVED_LAYERS